-- If you received a Callaghan Innovation Growth Grant in an income year, the activities undertaken in that income year are neither core nor supporting activities.
-Similarly, related activities undertaken in the following year are not supporting activities and are not covered by the amendments. - If you received other government or local authority funding (including the Callaghan Innovation Project Grant) for your R&D activities, the expenditure directly related to that funding is ineligible for the tax credit.
+If you received other government or local authority funding (including the Callaghan Innovation Project Grant) for your R&D activities, the expenditure directly related to that funding is ineligible for the tax credit.
 This might mean the amendments do not apply to you.

-Walters Ltd began preliminary work on its R&D project in the 2021-22 income year.
+Walters Ltd began preliminary work on its R&D project in the 2023-2024 income year.
 There was no core R&D activity in that year.
-In the 2022-23 income year it received a government grant and all of its expenditure on the project was ineligible expenditure so Walters Ltd did not apply for general approval of its activities.
-As the activities covered by grant in the 2022-23 year were not approved, they are not core or supporting activities.
-Any activities undertaken in the 2021-22 income year will not be supporting activities because there is no related core activity, and Walters Ltd cannot apply for approval of these unless they meet the core activity definition.
+In the 2024-2025 income year it received a government grant and all of its expenditure on the project was ineligible expenditure so Walters Ltd did not apply for general approval of its activities.

+As the activities covered by grant in the 2024-2025 year were not approved, they are not core or supporting activities.
+Any activities undertaken in the 2023-2024 income year will not be supporting activities because there is no related core activity, and Walters Ltd cannot apply for approval of these unless they meet the core activity definition.

-Walters Ltd began preliminary work on its R&D project in the 2021-22 income year.
+Walters Ltd began preliminary work on its R&D project in the 2023-2024 income year.
 There was no core R&D activity in that year.
-In the 2022-23 income year it received a Callaghan Innovation Student Grant to cover some of the costs of a student employed to assist with the R&D.
+In the 2024-2025 income year it received a Callaghan Innovation Student Grant to cover some of the costs of a student employed to assist with the R&D.

 The student's salary is directly related to the grant so is ineligible expenditure, but the remainder of the expenditure on the project is not directly related to the Student Grant.
-Walters Ltd received approval of its core and supporting activities for the 2022-23 income year and supporting activities in the 2021-22 income year.
+Walters Ltd received approval of its core and supporting activities for the 2024-2025 income year and supporting activities in the 2023-2024 income year.

-Criteria and methodology approval applications (CAM)
+Criteria and methodology approval applications